Make use of endless SMB marketing opportunities

-Small-to-medium businesses (SMBs) make up a majority of the companies in the U.S..
-New SMBs are appearing every day.
+Small-to-medium businesses (SMBs) make up a majority of the companies in the U.S. this 2021.
+Come to think of it, new SMBs are appearing every day.

 If you are doing B2B commerce, you can make helping out SMBs a part of your marketing.